airbnb/HorizonCalendar/Docs/TECHNICAL_DETAILS.md

 1. Figure out what parts of the calendar are currently visible
 2. Create and reuse views for the set of currently visible items
-3. Mutate the scroll position to create an infinitely scrolling / looping scroll view
+3. Create a virtually infinite scroll region

 The majority of the work is done in step 1, so let's start with that.